vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Check the API Dashboard on [portal.vipps.no](https://portal.vipps.no) for problems with the callbacks.
-The API Dashboard is under "Utvikler".
+The API Dashboard is in the *Utvikler* section.

 ### Why do I get `Payment failed`?